 Elephant Tail Facts

-- Elephants have a small and thin tail.
+- Elephants have small and thin tails.

 - They are slightly hairy at the tip.